 We're not judging you on how fancy your equipment is and we don't expect you to be an expert on recording and editing sound, but we hope you'll try.
 Some Submissions may use sound, or audio, in creative ways.
 Others may be more of an interview format.
 If you use sound, does it add to the story you're telling?
 Did you layer the audio and narration?
 These are some of the things we'll be looking for.

 6. WINNER NOTIFICATION.
-The potential Winner, as determined by the Final Judges, will be notified by e-mail (via the e-mail address listed on the Submission Form) on or about March 23, 2021, and will be required to respond (as directed) to the notification attempt.
-Failure to respond timely to the notification may result in forfeiture of participation in the Contest and, in such case, the Sponsor will select an alternate Winner according to the Final Judges' results.
-The potential Winner may be required to execute and return a notarized affidavit of eligibility (where legally permissible) or other documents required by the Sponsor within a reasonable amount of time, as determined by the Sponsor in its sole discretion.
-If a potential Winner cannot be contacted by e-mail after the first attempt, that potential Winner will be disqualified and an alternate entry will be selected in its place from all eligible entries received according to the judging criteria described above.
+The potential Finalists and Grand Prize Winner, as determined by the Final Judges, will be notified by e-mail (via the e-mail address listed on the Submission Form) on or about March 23, 2022, and will be required to respond (as directed) to the notification attempt.
+Failure to respond timely to the notification may result in forfeiture of participation in the Contest and, in such case, the Sponsor will select an alternate Finalist or Grand Prize Winner according to the Final Judges' results.
+The potential Finalists and Grand Prize Winner may be required to execute and return a notarized affidavit of eligibility (where legally permissible) or other documents required by the Sponsor within a reasonable amount of time, as determined by the Sponsor in its sole discretion.
+If a potential Finalist or Grand Prize Winner cannot be contacted by e-mail after the first attempt, that potential Finalist or Grand Prize Winner will be disqualified and an alternate entry will be selected in its place from all eligible entries received according to the judging criteria described above.

-The Winner will be publicly announced on or about March 29, 2021.
+The Finalists and Grand Prize Winner will be publicly announced on or about March 29, 2022.

-The Sponsor reserves the right to extend or modify the winner notification and announcement schedule as the Sponsor deems necessary, in its sole discretion, to complete the verification process contemplated by these Official Rules and/or to select an alternate Winner.
+The Sponsor reserves the right to extend or modify the winner notification and announcement schedule as the Sponsor deems necessary, in its sole discretion, to complete the verification process contemplated by these Official Rules and/or to select an alternate Finalist or Grand Prize Winner.

-- An NPR and/or member station journalist or journalists will visit the Winner's school in or around April 2021 to meet with and interview the Winner with the winning Submission.
+- An NPR and/or member station journalist or journalists will visit the Grand Prize Winner's school in or around April 2022 to meet with and interview the Winner with the winning Submission.

-The approximate retail value of each Grand Prize is One Hundred Dollars ($100.00).
+The approximate retail value of each Grand Prize is Five Thousand One Hundred Dollars ($5,100.00).

 8. PRIZE RESTRICTIONS.
-The Winner will be solely responsible for any and all federal, state, and/or local taxes resulting from acceptance of a Grand Prize.
-A Grand Prize cannot be transferred or assigned to another person, class, or school.
+Finalists and the Grand Prize Winner will be solely responsible for any and all federal, state, and/or local taxes resulting from acceptance of a Finalist Prize or Grand Prize.
+A Finalist Prize or Grand Prize cannot be transferred or assigned to another person.
 No prize substitution or changes are allowed except at the discretion of the Sponsor.
-A Grand Prize cannot be substituted or redeemed for cash.
-Each Grand Prize is provided "as is" without warranty of any kind.
+A Finalist Prize or Grand Prize cannot be substituted or redeemed for cash.
+Each Finalist Prize and Grand Prize is provided "as is" without warranty of any kind.

 9. GRANT OF RIGHTS.
 In consideration for an Entrant's Submission being reviewed and evaluated for this Contest, each Entrant hereby grants to the Sponsor and the Sponsor's member stations a non-exclusive, perpetual, worldwide, irrevocable, fully paid, universal license to use, copy, sublicense, transmit, distribute, publicly perform, publish, delete, make derivative works from, or display such Submission, or any portion thereof, in any media now known or hereafter devised and for any purpose.